cuche2003/potion-recipes/README.md

-# restaurant-page
+# potion-recipes
-A simple restaurant page, made for experimenting webpack.
+A simple recipes, made for experimenting webpack.